OluwaninsolaAO/puppet_lessons/README.md

+#### Service Resource
-3. __Service Resource__: The service resource is used to manage services on a system.
+The service resource is used to manage services on a system.
 It can be used to start, stop, restart, or enable/disable services.

 Example:
 ```